yangdamie/agent-tabs/README.md

 -> Policy checks merchant + limits -> Completed work creates a receipt -> Valid receipts settle on GIWA
 ```

-The front end demonstrates this **x402-style** payment and receipt flow on GIWA Sepolia.
-It is a testnet simulation, not a claim of production x402 interoperability or live merchant integrations.
+The front end demonstrates an **x402-style** payment and receipt flow on GIWA Sepolia.

 ## Live demo